Joan McAlpine

-McAlpine is known for her opposition to reforming the Gender Recognition Act and for her views on sex and gender.
+McAlpine is known for her opposition to the provisions of the legislation which sought to reform the Gender Recognition Act and for her views on sex and gender.

 Background

 McAlpine was born in Gourock, Renfrewshire, and attended St Ninian's Primary School in Gourock and St Columba's High School in Greenock.
 She has an MA (Hons) in Scottish History and Economic History from University of Glasgow.
 She also has a Postgraduate Diploma in newspaper journalism from City University in London.
 McAlpine was formerly married to the writer and musician Pat Kane, with whom she has two daughters.

 McAlpine began her career at the Greenock Telegraph in 1987.
 She went on to work for The Scotsman and The Sunday Times, where she won the Scottish Journalist of the Year award in 1999.
 In 2000 she was appointed editor of The Sunday Times Scotland and the following year became deputy editor of The Herald; the first woman to hold the post, although not the first Scottish female newspaper editor.
 She also wrote a weekly column for The Scotsman and the Daily record.
 In an online vote, her blog, Go Lassie Go, was voted the Scotblog Awards' top mainstream media blog in 2010.
 Go Lassie Go has not been updated since 2011.

 In 1994 McAlpine co-authored a book on the history of the anti-poll tax campaign, A Time to Rage, with the political activist Tommy Sheridan.
 In 1999 a programme Border Television written and presented by McAlpine, Crossing the Border, received a commendation but no award at the New York Television Festival.